 When it comes to education, AI helps make it more accessible and individualized.
 Right now, the level and methods of teaching depend not only on the country you live in but also on each educational institution.
 With AI solutions, teachers would be able to provide a more personalized approach, without dedicating additional time to the task.
 The collaboration of teachers and AI may bring some fantastic benefits in the future.
 Adaptability and individual approach, online classrooms available to students that would otherwise miss.
 What’s more, AI could provide tools for students with hearing impairment with real-time subtitles, and those students who speak different languages with real-time translation.
 Solutions reading facial expressions to provide feedback for teachers are already available but not yet popular in the education sector.
 In the future, however, solutions like that will not only help teachers see how efficient their methods are but also which students are struggling – a thing that’s so easy to miss in an overcrowded classroom.

-Again: these are only some examples of AI’s business use cases.
+Again: these are only some examples of business use cases of AI development services.
 We could spend hours talking about solutions for chosen industries but in the end, it all boils down to one thing: your business.
 It’s about your needs and your goals.
 AI can be implemented in any part of the company to optimize processes, support staff in their everyday work, and, ultimately, help your business grow.
 It’s not about what the others do, it’s about how you can use AI to achieve your goals.